ChrisMontez/ICP-OES/README.md

 ## Background
 Scientists from  University of KwaZulu-Natal conducted an array of ICP-OES experiments to assess contamination in the Flag Boshielo Dam.
 They found that when a body of water is introduced to metal contamination it is retained by the various organisms and bottom sediment rather than remaining suspended in the water.
 They then performed non-metric multidimensional scaling ordination  on the metal(loid) concentrations within the gill, liver, and muscle of two fish species during two different seasons.
-The resulting clusters showed little difference in metal concentration within the fish when the seasons varied between winter and summer **[Fig 1.]** and showed statistically notable differences upon analysis of the gills and muscles **[Fig 2.]**. <br> <br>
+The resulting clusters showed little difference in metal concentration within the fish when the seasons varied between winter and summer **[Fig 1.]** while showing statistically notable differences upon analysis of the gills and muscles **[Fig 2.]**. <br> <br>